Familial adenomatous polyposis: Management

-It is important to note that visual examination, or monitoring, cannot 'clear' a person of risk.
+Visual examination, or monitoring, cannot 'clear' a person of risk.
 It can only say what their condition is at the time.
-If at any point in their life the person develops numerous polyps, this would tend to suggest a diagnosis of FAP.
-(Absence of polyps does not 'clear' a person, as polyps can develop later in life; also a few polyps over time are not that uncommon in people without FAP.
-However a substantial number or a profusion of polyps would generally tend to suggest a diagnosis of FAP, and histopathology to determine whether or not any polyps are cancerous.)
+If at any point in their life, the person develops numerous polyps, this would tend to suggest a diagnosis of FAP.
+(Absence of polyps does not 'clear' a person, as polyps can develop later in life; also, a few polyps over time are not that uncommon in people without FAP.
+However, a substantial number or a profusion of polyps would generally tend to suggest a diagnosis of FAP, and histopathology to determine whether or not any polyps are cancerous.)